asg017/sqlite-html/api.md

 The `html` column contains the matching element's HTML representation.

-The `text` column contains the matching element's textContent representation, similar to the JavaScript DOM API's `.textContent` or the `html_text` function found in this library.
+The `text` column contains the matching element's textContent representation, similar to the JavaScript DOM API's `.textContent` or the `html_text` function in this library.

 ```sql
 sqlite> select * from html_each('<ul>